 12.8 QUESTIONS PUT AND CALLING ROLL

 Questions shall be distinctly put in the following form: "All in favor say Yes", and after the affirmative vote is expressed, "All opposed say No".
-The Chairperson may order a roll call vote, but a roll call vote is mandatory upon the request of any Commissioner or on the following actions of the Board or a workshop/committee of the Board: Ordinances, resolutions, the appointment or election of officers, except as provided otherwise by law or the Rules of the Board.
+The Chairperson may order a roll call vote, but a roll call vote is mandatory upon the request of any Commissioner or on the following actions of the Board or a committee of the Board: Ordinances, resolutions, the appointment or election of officers, except as provided otherwise by law or the Standing Board Rules.
 The calling of the roll shall be on a rotating alphabetical basis to permit Commissioners' names to be called first in the call of the roll every seven times, thereby allowing each Commissioner to the first vote on an equal basis.
 It shall be the privilege of any Commissioner to change his/her vote on any question prior to the announcement of the vote by the Chairperson.

 12.9 NO DEBATE IN ORDER DURING ROLL